10 Top-Rated Things to Do in Lauderdale-by-the-Sea, FL

 While here, guests can rent a kayak, canoe, or stand up paddleboard to steer through the lagoon; strap on rollerblades to skate along the paved paths; or head out fishing – there's boat access from the Intracoastal Waterway.

-Park & Ocean is the on-site restaurant, which serves up delicious fare right near the tunnel under the A1A that leads to the beach.
+Park & Ocean is the on-site, well-shaded restaurant, which serves up delicious fare right near the tunnel under the A1A that leads to the beach.
 Grab food to go and enjoy it on your sun lounger for a beach picnic.
 Not a fan of sand in your sandwich?
-Eat your meal on the outdoor patio, or head to one of the park’s many picnic tables.
+Eat your meal on the outdoor patio, or head to one of the park's many picnic tables.

 If you're looking for more to do, head to the Terramar Visitor Center where you can learn about the area's most interesting wildlife and say "hi" to the giant turtle who lives in a tank outside the front door.
 Book a Ranger Tour on a Friday or Saturday to learn even more about South Florida's diverse wildlife and ecosystems.